How to Become a Nurse Midwife in Colorado: Complete Guide

 • Healthcare policy and leadership

 Clinical education takes place in diverse healthcare settings throughout Colorado, with the University of Colorado offering guaranteed clinical placements at its Denver and Aurora midwifery clinics.
-Students work alongside faculty mentors and experienced practitioners in hospitals, birth centers, and outpatient clinics.
+Students work alongside faculty mentors and experienced practitioners in hospitals, birth centers, and outpatient clinics, gaining hands-on experience in both urban medical centers and rural healthcare facilities, addressing Colorado’s 25 maternity care desert counties.

-Many aspiring midwives choose dual specialization programs that prepare graduates for both Certified Nurse-Midwife and Women’s Health Nurse Practitioner credentials, thereby expanding their career opportunities and the scope of their practice.
+Many aspiring midwives choose dual specialization programs that prepare graduates for both Certified Nurse-Midwife and Women’s Health Nurse Practitioner credentials, thereby expanding their career opportunities and scope of practice across various healthcare settings.

 Step 2.
 Take and Pass the National Certification Examination to Become a CNM